 HDMI to VGA Adapter/Cable – These are active adapters/cables and convert HDMI signal to VGA signal using an IC chip or integrated circuit.
 The maximum resolution supported is 1920 x 1080@60Hz, and the adapters come with a male HDMI connector at one end and a female VGA connector or port at the other.
 An HDMI to VGA cable has a male HDMI connector at one end and male VGA connector at the other.

 HDMI to VGA Adapters/Cables you can Buy:

 These display adapters or cables convert DVI signals to other types.

 DVI to DisplayPort Adapter – Converts DVI signal to DisplayPort signal.
-The adapter for such conversion is active and uses external power via USB port.
-The maximum resolution supported by such adapters is 1920 x 1200@60Hz, which is the same as of single-link DVI.
-There are very few adapters available that converts DVI to DisplayPort signal, and it has a male DVI connector at one end along and female DisplayPort connector at other along with male USB port for power.
+The adapter for such conversion is active and uses external power via a USB port.
+The maximum resolution supported by such adapters is 1920 x 1200@60Hz, which is the same as single-link DVI.
+There are very few adapters available that converts DVI to DisplayPort signal, and it has a male DVI connector at one end along with and female DisplayPort connector at the other with a male USB port for power.

 DVI to DisplayPort Adapter you can Buy:

 DVI to HDMI cable – DVI to HDMI cables are the same as the HDMI to DVI Cables or adapters because they are bi-directional.
 The maximum resolution supported by them is 1920 x 1200@60Hz.

 - Rankie HDMI to DVI Cable